Skip to main content

 What is TSCA section 8(a)?

 TSCA section 8(a) generally authorizes EPA to promulgate rules that require entities, other than small manufacturers (including importers) or processors, who manufacture (including import) or process, chemical substance to maintain certain records and submit such reports as the EPA Administrator may reasonably require.
 However, TSCA section 8(a) enables EPA to require small manufacturers to report under certain circumstances, such as when the chemical is the subject of a TSCA section 6 proposed or final rule.
-Because asbestos is the subject of a final TSCA section 6 rule, EPA is proposing that certain forms of asbestos are not eligible for a small manufacturer (including importer) or processor exemption.
+Because asbestos is the subject of a final TSCA section 6 rule, certain forms of asbestos are not eligible for a small manufacturer (including importer) or processor exemption.

 Under TSCA section 8(a), EPA may require reporting and recordkeeping of the following information: